Quick Links

 Reading at Belmont

-A prime focus for us is to instil and develop a love of reading for all learners.
+A prime focus for us is to instill and develop a love of reading for all learners.
 In order to encourage your child to become a lifelong reader, it is important that they learn to Read for Pleasure.
 As such, the children have access to high quality books both in class and in the library.
 The children choose two books each week from a selection of story and fact books.
 This is at the heart of our commitment to encouraging our children to become lifelong readers.
 These books come home with the children on their library day and must be returned before another can be borrowed.

 Please remember that you shouldn’t expect your child to read these books alone.
 Read the books to or with them.
 Discuss the pictures, enjoy the story, predict what might happen next, use different voices for the characters, and explore the facts in a non-fiction book.
 The main thing is that everyone has lots of fun!